CleverRaven/Cataclysm-DDA/doc/Lore/lore-factions.md

 In the early to mid game, a key priority of the Merchants should be to build a self-sufficient defensible base.
 While they don't require the player's aid for that, they may value the player as an experienced consultant.

 #### Attitudes
 Allied to the Old Guard as the last remnants of military force and organized government.
 The Tacoma Commune is an allied off-shoot.
-Trades with the Robofac, Exodii, random scavengers, God's Chosen, the Great Library, the Campus, the Brotherhood of the Tentacle, Strongarm Survivalists, Marloss Evangelists, and Fence Men.
+Trades with the Robofac, Exodii, random scavengers, New England Church Community, the Great Library, the Campus, the Brotherhood of the Tentacle, Strongarm Survivalists, Marloss Evangelists, and Fence Men.
 Preyed on by the Hell's Raiders.
 Distrusted by Isherwood Farm; would probably trade with them if they'd allow it.

 Opposed to Mycus, triffids, zombies, and nether creatures, though has no ability to take the fight to them and can barely defend itself against zombie hordes.